Matthewalvarado25/configure-ad/README.md

 <br />

 <h3>Create additional users and attempt to log into client-1 with one of the users</h3>

-- Login to Dc-1 as jane_admin using Remote Desktop
+- Now login to Dc-1 as jane_admin using Remote Desktop
 - Open PowerShell_ise as an administrator.
-- Create a new file and save the file to the desktop name it (Create-users)
+- Create a new file and save the file to the desktop named Create-users1
 - Copy and paste the contents of this [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)  into PowerShell ISE
-- Click the green play button at the top to run the script
+- Click on the green play button at the top to run the script

 ![image](https://github.com/user-attachments/assets/ff85286b-618c-4290-9174-cc42e397d65b)